stardew-access/stardew-access.github.io/getting-started.md

 Fight back by selecting your sword and pressing c until that sound can't be heard anymore.

 When you succeed killing it, check your health and eat some food to bring it back up if you're badly hurt.
-Side note, using the sword doesn't drain your stamina.
+Side note, using the sword or the scythe doesn't drain your stamina.

+## How to customize your character
+Currently  customizing your character in game isn't accessible, so until that is made accessible, here's how you can add some personal touches to your farmer.
+By typing in the console player_changecolor and adding eyes or hair then an RGB color, you will change the color of your character's eyes or hair.
+For example: player_changecolor eyes 255,0,0 would make your character's eyes red.
+If you want to change your character's gender, you type this command:
+player_changestyle gender then you choose between 0 (male) and 1 (female.)